quintoandar/storybook-amplitude/readme.md

 | `/docs/components-accordion--base`     | docs     | components   | accordion  | base     |
 | `/story/components-button--disabled`   | story    | components   | button     | disabled |

-Creating a util function that returns an object with viewMode, group, page and story.
+Creating an util function that returns an object with viewMode, group, page and story.
 Something like this:

 ```js
 {